HugoHasenbein/redmine_project_themes/README.md

 note: if you leave this field empty (select empty menu item), then this project gets the standard theme selected in Administration->Settings->Display

+### only redmine 4+

+* Go to Projects and query for specfic theme

 **Have fun!**

 ### Localisations

+* 1.0.3
+  - English
+  - German
+  - French, thanks to Richard Lehaut

 * 1.0.2
   - English
   - German

 ### Change-Log*

+**1.0.3**
+ - added support for redmine 4+
+ - added query for theme on projects page

 **1.0.2**
  - simplified module support